-GlobalPlatform’s IRP policy binds the organization that has signed the Membership Agreement and its subsidiaries (defined in the policy).
-If a subsidiary company in a group of related companies has signed the GlobalPlatform Membership Agreement (but its parent and sister companies have not), then GlobalPlatform’s IPR policy would not directly bind those parent or sister companies; and patent call obligations under the policy therefore would not directly apply to parent or sister companies in this situation.
+GlobalPlatform’s IPR Policy binds the organization that has signed the Membership Agreement and its Subsidiaries (as defined in the IPR Policy).
+If a Subsidiary company in a group of related companies has signed the GlobalPlatform Membership Agreement (but its parent and sister companies have not), then GlobalPlatform’s IPR Policy would not directly bind those parent or sister companies; and patent call obligations under the IPR Policy therefore would not directly apply to parent or sister companies in this situation.
 However, in a patent call situation, if a Member representative has knowledge of potentially necessarily infringing IPR, they would be required to disclose that, whether that IPR is owned by the Member, a parent, another related company, or a third party.
-Additionally, a Member’s obligations under the IPR policy apply to IPR that the Member does not own but has the right to license to an unrelated third party without paying a royalty or other fee to a third party, even if that IPR is owned by a parent or other related company.
-Importantly, parent or sister companies that are not Members of GlobalPlatform have no direct obligations under the policy with respect to their IPR, since they have not signed a Membership Agreement.
+Additionally, a Member’s obligations under the IPR Policy apply to IPR that the Member does not own but has the right to license to an unrelated third party without paying a royalty or other fee to a third party, even if that IPR is owned by a parent or other related company.
+Importantly, parent or sister companies that are not Members of GlobalPlatform have no direct obligations under the IPR Policy with respect to their IPR, since they have not signed a Membership Agreement.

 Those who contribute their copyrighted materials to GlobalPlatform retain copyright ownership of their original work, while at the same time granting GlobalPlatform and all implementers of GlobalPlatform specifications full rights to revise, modify, and create derivative works based on that original work, under GlobalPlatform’s own copyright.